ivanrsalazar/kline-pipeline/README.md

 - Data Model
     - As stated above, the data being captured is Open, High, Low, Close, and Volume for each of the 1m intervals.
-    - The data is split into six tables, a bronze table, a silver fact table, and four derived gold tabls.
+    - The data is split into six tables, a bronze table, a silver fact table, and four derived gold tables.
     - `bronze.bronze_ohlcv_native` stores data that can contain duplicates and unfinished minute intervals:
         - exchange (text)
         - symbol (text)